Swissport: History

 Over the years, Swissport has been the recipient of several industry awards including Ground Handling Award 2013, Air Cargo Handling Agent of the Year 2014 (for the sixth year in succession) and Global Aviation Ground Services Company 2012 (for the twelfth year in succession).

-On July 31, 2015, China's HNA Group, the parent company of Hainan Airlines, announced that it would purchase Swissport for $2.81 billion US.
-“The acquisition by HNA will enable the company to grow in the interpenetrated Asian markets and in China, in particular, thanks to HNA’s strong roots in the region,” Ricardo de Serdio, a partner at PAI Partners, said in a news release.
+On 31 July 2015, China's HNA Group, the parent company of Hainan Airlines, announced that it would purchase Swissport for $2.81 billion US.

-On March 7, 2018, Swissport concluded the acquisition of Aerocare and its subsidiaries Skycare, Carbridge and EasyCart from Archer Capital and the Aerocare management.
-Swissport now holds 100% of Aerocare, an Aviation Services and Airport Infrastructure Services provider in Australia/New Zealand.
+On 7 March 2018, Swissport concluded the acquisition of Aerocare and its subsidiaries Skycare, Carbridge and EasyCart from Archer Capital and the Aerocare management.
+Swissport now holds 100% of Aerocare, an Aviation Services and Airport Infrastructure Services provider in Australia and New Zealand.

-On June 8, 2020, Swissport's Belgian subsidiary declared bankruptcy, which was confirmed by the Belgian commercial courts the following day.
+On 8 June 2020, Swissport's Belgian subsidiary declared bankruptcy, which was confirmed by the Belgian commercial courts the following day.

-On June 25, 2020, Swissport UK & Ireland announced a 50% reduction in its workforce of 8,500.
+On 25 June 2020, Swissport UK & Ireland announced a 50% reduction in its workforce of 8,500.
+In November 2020, Swissport USA filed for Chapter 15 bankruptcy.

 In December 2020, Swissport had completed its comprehensive financial restructuring that began in August 2020.
 Ownership of the company has been transferred from the HNA Group to a group of financial investors led by the former senior secured lenders of Swissport.
-Their total existing debt was reduced by about 1.9 billion euros.
+Their total existing debt was reduced by about €1.9 billion.

-Lounge hospitality

-Swissport provides a lounge service called Aspire Lounge, which has the biggest lounge network in UK (21 lounges) with more lounges across the globe.

-They also offer the AspirePlus lounge, which is an adult only lounge.

-Aspire Lounge provides lounge services for financial institutions, tour operators and airlines.